How to Create a Performance Improvement Plan (+ Template)

-A performance improvement plan (PIP) is a management tool used to create a roadmap to help an underperforming employee succeed.
-Whether an employee is failing to meet their objectives or has excessive tardiness that must be corrected, a PIP can help an employee improve.
+A performance improvement plan (PIP) is a management tool for creating a roadmap to help an underperforming employee succeed.
+Whether an employee is failing to meet their objectives or has excessive tardiness that must be corrected, a PIP provides a structured path for strengthening their performance.
+After you’ve determined that a PIP is appropriate, you’ll need to identify the needed improvements, define performance goals, and determine a timeline for completion.
+Download our free performance improvement plan template to get started.

-It’s also good practice to make this determination in consultation with HR.
-Working alongside HR will make sure you remain compliant and are using a company-approved PIP.
-HR can also help you discuss the plan with the employee, taking some discomfort off your shoulders.
+It’s also good practice to make this determination in consultation with HR, as they can ensure that you remain compliant and are using a company-approved PIP.
+They can also help you discuss the plan with the employee, taking some discomfort off your shoulders.

 Once you’ve determined that a PIP is appropriate, it’s time to create the plan.
 Make sure you provide adequate details to show why the employee’s present performance is deficient and what specifically they need to do to improve.

-I recommend attaching the job description to the PIP.
+I recommend attaching the job description to the PIP you’re preparing.
 This reminds the employee of the minimum requirements for the job they hold and can help you ensure that you’re holding the employee accountable to their stated duties.

 These areas for improvement should come directly from the manager’s previous notes about the employee’s performance, which may have been discussed in previous performance reviews.
 If the employee hasn’t been made aware of any issues, I do not recommend putting them on a PIP as the first course of action.
 Always discuss issues with employees in real time, if possible, or at least during regular check-ins.
 These check-ins will also give managers documented evidence of how long the employee has been underperforming and what steps have been taken so far.